How to Use the Find Food Map to Find Free Food Near You

 2. Click on the blue dots on the map itself to zoom in on locations.

 3. Filter the list of distributions by entering your zip code or the name of a distribution into the search field that says, “Enter a location.”
-You can also select how wide of an area you would like to search using the dropdown next to the search field.
+You can also select how wide an area you would like to search using the dropdown next to the search field.
 By default, the search radius is set to ten miles.

 Check the Descriptions for More Details